 Chimney breasts and fireplaces

 Repair category 1

 Notes There are no obvious defects noted at the chimney breasts.

 Internal decorations

 Repair category 1

-Notes Internal decorations are acceptable but a little dated in appearance.
+Notes Internal decorations have been adequately maintained.
+Usual wear and tear is noted in places.

 Cellars

 Repair category -

 Notes Not applicable.